wp-plugins/sp-client-document-manager/readme.txt

 **Overall Premium Features**
-* We are now Moblie with a updated responsive layout
+* Mobile ready with a updated responsive layout
 * Add custom fields to your client upload form, Sort the fields, view them in the file view page or in admin
 * Search by tags
 * Change text for category (ex: Status)
 * Custom Email Notifications
 * Auto deletion of files based on a time you set.
 * Thumbnail view mode for a windows explorer type look and feel.
-* Automatically create thumbnails of pdfs and psds (must have imagemagick installed on server)
+* Automatically create thumbnails of pdfs and psds (must have image magick installed on server)
 * File versioning system, don't lose old versions
 * Upload multiple files
 * File progress bar